Skip to main content

 When the package source is compiled, it becomes an Installable Package (IPK) binary and is used for distributing software packages on OpenWRT-based firmware.
 These files contain the necessary binaries and metadata files for the package installation.

-The IPK files can be added to a package repository and users can install these packages on the Omega2 devices directly from the package repository using OPKG.
+The IPK files can be added to a package repository and customers can install these packages on the Omega2 devices directly from the package repository using a package manager such as OPKG.

-A Package Repository (Package Repo) is online storage for software packages that are made available for users to install on their devices using OPKG.
+A package repository (package repo) is online storage for software packages that are made available for customers to install on their devices using OPKG.
 Package repos contain collections of software packages.

 tip